 The Vivosmart 5 offers more motivating activity tracking features, and good sports tracking despite the lack of some key tracking sensors

-The Vivosmart 5 also uses an accelerometer to enable step tracking, some indoor sports tracking and is used to detect sleep.
+The Vivosmart 5 also uses an accelerometer to enable step tracking, and some indoor sports tracking and is used to detect sleep.

 There's Garmin's Elevate heart rate sensor to measure heart rate continuously and during exercise and to unlock features like stress tracking and help fuel features like Garmin's Body Battery energy monitor.
 It also includes a Pulse Ox sensor to deliver continuous blood oxygen monitoring or if you just want to track it during sleep.